nus-cs2103-AY2021S1/tp/docs/team/constancensq.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to archive and unarchive cases, as well as list the archived cases.
 (Pull Request [\#164](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/164))
-  * What it does: Allows the user to archive cases in the Home Section one at a time, which would be automatically shifted to the Archive Section on the GUI.
+  * What it does: Allows the user to archive cases in the Home section one at a time, which would be automatically shifted to the Archive section on the GUI.
-  The archived cases can be unarchived using the unarchive command in the Archive Section.
+  The archived cases can be unarchived using the unarchive command in the Archive section.
+They can easily switch between the two lists via `list case` and `list archive` commands.
   * Justification: This feature improves the product significantly as it allows users to better organise the cases on hand.
-  They can archive cases that they deem of lower priority, hence helping to de-clutter the application.
+  They can archive cases that they deem of lower priority, hence helping to de-clutter the application, only viewing the list they wish to at one time.
   At the same time, it provides a convenient way to unarchive cases if they wish to.
   * Highlights: In implementing this feature, the team considered various design alternatives.
-  This enhancement builds on the newly implemented StateManager class, as well as the ability to edit the current list with a predicate.
+  This enhancement builds on the newly implemented StateManager class, as well as the ability to update the currently shown list with a predicate.

 * **New Feature**: Added the ability to add a victim to a case and delete a victim.
 (Pull Request [\#129](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/129))
   * What it does: Allows users to add a victim with the relevant fields (name, sex, phone, email, address) into a specified case.